leafo/etlua/README.md

 Parses a string of etlua code, returns the compiled Lua version as a string.

-Here's an example of generated code for the example script:
+Here's an example of the generated Lua code:

 ```lua
 local parser = etlua.Parser()